 Why Should I Care?

-I will dissect the two films according to five different sections, clearly segregated below:
+I will dissect the two films according to five different sections, listed below:

-Character Alteration- Norman Bates is presented in two very distinct ways between both versions of the story.
+Character Alteration- Norman Bates is presented in two very distinct ways in the two versions of the story.

-Plot Hole Closure- Van Sant tries to explicitly close some of the minor errors in Hitchcock's film.
+Plot Hole Closure- Van Sant tries to close some of the minor errors in Hitchcock's film.

 The relevant still shots from each film are included in each section with any relevant footnotes being placed at the bottom of each section, separated by a dividing line.